DataFire/Integrations/integrations/generated/azure_storage/README.md

 ### CustomDomain
 * CustomDomain `object`: The custom domain assigned to this storage account.
 This can be set via Update.
   * name **required** `string`: Gets or sets the custom domain name assigned to the storage account.
 Name is the CNAME source.
-  * useSubDomain `boolean`: Indicates whether indirect CName validation is enabled.
+  * useSubDomainName `boolean`: Indicates whether indirect CName validation is enabled.
 Default value is false.
 This should only be set on updates.

+### DateAfterCreation
+* DateAfterCreation `object`: Object to define the number of days after creation.
+  * daysAfterCreationGreaterThan **required** `number`: Value indicating the age in days after creation

+### DateAfterModification
+* DateAfterModification `object`: Object to define the number of days after last modification.
+  * daysAfterModificationGreaterThan **required** `number`: Value indicating the age in days after last modification

 ### Dimension
-* Dimension `object`: Dimension of blobs, possiblly be blob type or access tier.
+* Dimension `object`: Dimension of blobs, possibly be blob type or access tier.
   * displayName `string`: Display name of dimension.
   * name `string`: Display name of dimension.